JULY AT CLUNY

 WILDLIFE

 If you are careful and quiet, you should see one of a number of Red Squirrels particularly if you visit when the garden first opens in the morning or later in the afternoon.
 They feed on hazelnuts and peanuts in feeders at the first Sequioadendron (No 5) but can be seen within the garden as well.
-It seems to have been an average breeding season for smaller bird species although we have a good number of house sparrows for a change!
-There are Great Spotted woodpecker and jay families along with bullfinches, long-tailed tits, song thrushes, goldcrests and treecreepers.
+It seems to have been an average breeding season for smaller bird species although we have a good number of house sparrows again.
+Great Spotted woodpeckers and jays are regular along with bullfinches, long-tailed tits, song thrushes, goldcrests, nuthatches and treecreepers.
 There are plenty toads and frogs hopefully helping to consume lots of slugs!
-Bumblebees and wasps are very busy especially around the gravel area.
-In good weather there are butterflies including speckled wood, red admiral, large white, green-veined white, peacock and comma.
+Sadly, it is a poor year for bumblebees and wasps and worryingly butterflies with very few having been seen during spring and into the summer.

 JULY JOBS